“Where’s the Will?”

 If you are intent on storing your Will at home, then do invest in a proper fire and flood proof document box.

-The Probate Service offers a Will storage service at the Principle Probate Registry in London.
+The Probate Service offers a Will storage service.
 There is a fee of £20 per Will deposited.

 You can only store Wills and Codicils with the Probate Service.
-You cannot store other important documents such as Lasting Powers of Attorney or property deeds.
+You cannot store other important documents such as Lasting Powers of Attorney.

 You can withdraw your Will at any time, for example to make amendments, but you have to pay the deposit fee again if you wish to return the Will to storage.